Alsace from the sky – 7 aerial activities to try out

 • Nothing!

-After having tried paramotor and helicopter, I had to test another aerial activity, the ultralight plane!
-The ultralight plane is a multi-axis microlight.
+This experiment was performed by Laurène – After trying out paramotoring and helicopters, I had to try out another aerial activity:ultralight flying!
+The ultralight is a multi-axis microlight.
 To the uninitiated, it looks like an airplane, it’s just smaller.
 I took part in a flight with Aeros Air, based atMulhouse-Habsheim airfield and led by the friendly Hugues.
 A great opportunity for a first flight, I assure you!

 • Nice little plane